ardalis/DDD-NoDuplicates/README.md

 This project was inspired by [this exchange on twitter between Kamil and me](https://twitter.com/kamgrzybek/status/1280868055627763713).
 Kamil's ideas for approaching this problem included:

 1. Pass all the current names to the update method.
+[Done](https://github.com/ardalis/DDD-NoDuplicates/tree/master/NoDuplicatesDesigns/03_PassDataToMethod)
 2. Pass all the names matching the proposed name to the update method.
 3. Pass an `IUniquenessChecker` into the update method which returns a count of entities with that name.
 4. Pass a function that performs the same logic as #3.
 5. Check the invaraint in an Aggregate.
 6. Create a unique constraint in the database.
+[Done](https://github.com/ardalis/DDD-NoDuplicates/tree/master/NoDuplicatesDesigns/01_Database)

+My own two approaches include:
+7. Use a domain service (which will lead to an anemic entity) [Done](https://github.com/ardalis/DDD-NoDuplicates/tree/master/NoDuplicatesDesigns/02_DomainService)
+8. Use domain events and a handler to perform the logic